Beyond the Forest (1949) Pages: (1)

 What a dump!

 When Latimer returns to Chicago, Rosa insists that her husband's patients pay their bills.
 She exploits her husband's clients so that she can use the money to finance a trip to Chicago to see Latimer.
 She explains that she is funding a shopping trip to buy a new wardrobe.
-At first, Latimer avoids her, but then finally admits that he is engaged to a wealthy society woman.
+At first, Latimer avoids her, but then finally admits that he is engaged to a wealthy society woman - and he rejects her.
 At one point, he tells her: "Anything I had to say to you, I wouldn't put on paper."
-He breaks off his relationship with Rosa and rejects her.
-She must return home, discouraged.
+He breaks off his relationship with Rosa and she must return home, discouraged.

-Rosa discovers she is pregnant - her husband is happy and confident that the baby will help solidify their marriage.
-Together, they attend a party given for their friend, Moose (Minor Watson), who is the caretaker for Latimer's cabin.
+Rosa discovers she is pregnant by her husband - her husband is happy and confident that the baby will help solidify their marriage.
+Together, they attend a party given for their friend, Moose Lawson (Minor Watson), who is the caretaker for Latimer's hunting lodge-cabin.
 Latimer is at the party, and tells Rosa that he has broken off his engagement and wants her to come with him to Chicago.
 Excited by the possibility of moving to the big city, Rosa agrees, but Moose threatens to tell Latimer of her pregnancy if she leaves Dr. Moline.

-The next day at a hunting party, Rosa shoots Moose dead.
+The next day at a hunting party, Rosa shoots Moose dead to silence him - in order to further her escape.
 In the murder trial, she claims it was accidental, and is found not guilty.
 Later, Dr. Moline intercepts a phone call from Latimer urging Rosa to run away with him soon.
 Moline angrily tells her she can be free after the baby is born.

-Rosa drives to another doctor to see about aborting the baby, but is discovered by her husband.
-As they drive home, in a memorable scene, Rosa - in bluejeans - throws herself from the car down a hillside into a ravine to cause an injury and a miscarriage, to rid herself of the baby.
+Rosa drives to another doctor (a "psychiatrist" - code for abortionist) to see about aborting the baby, but is discovered by her husband.
+As they drive home, in a memorable scene, Rosa - in bluejeans - throws herself from the moving car down a hillside into a ravine to cause an injury and a miscarriage, to rid herself of the baby.